gavinsimpson/fromthebottomoftheheap/publications/README.md

 to deploy, as described above.
 Commit `publications/publications.yml`, `publications/doi-cache.json`, generated featured thumbnails, the rendered `_site/` changes when publishing them, and the manuscript PDF if it is hosted locally.
-Do not commit `publications/_generated-publications.md`; it is an ignored build intermediate.
+Do not commit `publications/_generated-publications.md` or `publications/_generated-publication-years.md`; they are ignored build intermediates.